BerriAI/bettershot/README.md

 ## Getting Started

 bettershot automatically evaluates your OpenAI responses to determine if the model either invented new information (hallucination) or refused to answer ("Sorry, as an AI language model...") a user's question.
-This is useful when you want GPT to answer questions over specific data.

-To get started with bettershot, you will need to first install the library by running the following command:
+Install bettershot by running this command.:

 `pip install bettershot`